 - File deleting

-- File opening with the current default application for your operating system
+- File opening with the current default application for the operating system

-- Opening parent folder of a file with default file manager
+- Opening the containing folder of a file in the default file manager for the operating system

 - Folder renaming